polyzos/thesis/README.md

 When a [tweet](#tweet) is parsed, we are fetching details about it like the User posting the tweet, retweets, replies etc.

 Parsed tweets are inserted into the Graph Database along with information regarding the user posted the tweet, tweet id, text of the tweet.
 We extract information about a user and create a User Node with details about his screen_name and id.
-Then, we connect the User Node and the Tweet Node with a :TWEETED relationship.
+Then, we connect the User Node and the Tweet Node with a **:TWEETED** relationship.

 We hold information about [retweets](#retweets) of tweets and [replies](#replies) to tweets.
 All the retweets and replies for a specific tweet are ordered by their created_at attribute.
 Then, we insert them into the Graph Database resulting in a chain of retweets and replies, all ordered by their created_at attribute, pointing to the original tweet.
-They are connected with each other with edges tagged as :RETWEETED_FROM and :REPLIED_TO.
+They are connected with each other with edges tagged as **:RETWEETED_FROM** and **:REPLIED_TO**.

-We, also, depict the relationship a user following another user with an edge tagged :FOLLOWS connecting two nodes, and an arrow pointing to the followed user node.
+We, also, depict the relationship a user following another user with an edge tagged **:FOLLOWS** connecting two nodes, and an arrow pointing to the followed user node.

 ### 4. Graph Algorithms